 SUPPORT AND CAPACITY-BUILDING

 AMP publishes a comprehensive manual and toolkit focused on universal coverage ITN campaigns targeting all individuals at risk of malaria.
 The toolkit, which is complemented by the latest information on good practice and lessons learned, ensures that the most up-to-date resources are available to countries implementing mass ITN distribution campaigns.
-It includes chapters on campaign coordination, planning, procurement, logistics, communication, implementation, monitoring and evaluation, campaign reporting and sustaining gains achieved through continuous distribution.
+It includes chapters on campaign coordination, planning, logistics, communication, implementation, monitoring and evaluation, and campaign reporting.
 The toolkit and its associated resources are available for download from here.
 A separate manual has been produced for national malaria programmes and partners working in complex operating environments and it is available for download from here.

 Scaling up efforts to prevent malaria, including achieving and sustaining universal coverage and access to and use of ITNs, will speed countries towards their malaria control and elimination targets and save the lives of millions of children and adults in malaria-endemic countries.
 The work of the AMP partnership is helping to make this possible.